Elijah-Angell/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. What is the DOM?
+1. What is the DOM?(It is a programming Api for Html )
-2. What is an event?
+2. What is an event?(its when  the user or browser manipulates a page)
-3. What is an event listener?
+3. What is an event listener?(a procedure in a compter program that waits for an event to occure)
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? (beacuse nodelist is a collection of Dom nodes)
-5. What is a component?
+5. What is a component?(reusable bits of code)